Side Hustle Businesses You Can Start From Home

 Blogging is still relatively new and a lot of people make money from it.
 Brands and businesses are seeing the value that it has in marketing, so it’s something that is going to be here to stay.
 It is a good idea to know what topic you want to be blogging about, so that you can create a brand for your blog.
 Having a niche is usually the best way to make money!
 Brands will be likely to pay you if they know that your readership is interested in a certain area.

 It can take a few months of writing before you start making money.
 The good news is that you need very little to get started!
 A laptop and the internet being the main tools needed.
 The only other costs would be website costs (design and domain name), but they can be pretty inexpensive and you can do a lot of it yourself.
-If you’re interested in starting your own blog I can recommend TSO Host (you can start with your own website from as little as £20!
+If you’re interested in starting your own blog, you will need to purchase a domain and hosting, you can start with your own website from as little as £20!

 Graphic or Web Design